csswizardry/csswizardry.github.com/_posts/2023-10-02-clear-cache-on-customer-device.md

 ## `Clear-Site-Data` for Developers

 <p class="c-highlight">This isn’t the first time I’ve written about
-<code>Clear-Site-Data</code>—I mentioned it briefly in my 2019 article all about
+<code>Clear-Site-Data</code> — I mentioned it briefly in my 2019 article all about
 <a href="/2019/03/cache-control-for-civilians/#clear-site-data">setting
 the correct caching headers</a>.
 However, this is the first time I’ve focused on
 <code>Clear-Site-Data</code> in its own right.</p>